PSY - School Psychology Program - Educational Specialist

 Advanced Social Psychology

 The course will provide coverage of methodology and statistics most frequently encountered in social psychology and cover topics both of classic and current interest such as stereotypes and prejudice, medical social psychology, environmental psychology, social interdependence, leadership, and power.
-Prerequisite: PSY 100, PSY 241, PSY 331, PSY 332; SOC 330; MTH 145.
+Prerequisite: PSY 100, PSY 241, PSY 331, PSY 332; SOC 330; STAT 145.
 Offered Occasionally.

 PSY 451/551 Cr.3